ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

   errors before submission.
 The verification process should involve running the example and checking the output.
 If the example fails, it should be easy to identify and fix the issue.
-- **Making the example usable in multiple contexts**: Ensures that the example can be usable by a user reading the documentation, an application engineer using the library through a notebook, or a developer including the example to the documentation.
+- **Making the example usable in multiple contexts**: Ensures that the example can be useful to someone reading the documentation, an engineer using the library through a notebook, or a developer including the example in the documentation.

 Providing a template
 ~~~~~~~~~~~~~~~~~~~~